December 8, 2015

 Do a little research about your destination.
-If you are going to another country, check if there are restrictions about HIV+ visitors or traveling with medications.
+If you are going to another country, check if there are restrictions about visitors living with HIV or traveling with medications.
+You can find out about different countries' travel bans here.
 You may also want to take a set of written prescriptions.

 If you travel to developing countries, you may be at a greater risk of getting cryptosporidiosis (an infection caused by a parasite; also an opportunistic infection) from contaminated food and water.
 The following are more likely to be contaminated in developing countries:

 It is important that you talk with your health care provider about other precautions you may want to take when you travel abroad, especially in developing countries (i.e. getting vaccines, bringing antibiotics).
-You may also want to check the Centers for Disease Control and Prevention (CDC) travel website for useful information.
+Often, getting vaccinated for hepatitis A is a good idea, if you have not been already.
+The Centers for Disease Control and Prevention (CDC) has a list of recommended immunizations for adults living with HIV that you can look at here.
+You may also want to check the World Health Organization's International Travel and Health page or the Centers for Disease Control and Prevention (CDC) travel website for useful information.

 It can be relatively easy to stick to your daily schedule of pill-taking when you are at home.
 You are in your usual place, your pills are in their usual place, and your routine is a familiar one.
-It is not so easy to stick to your daily schedule of HIV drugs when you travel, especially when you travel to an unfamiliar destination.
+It can be harder to stick to your daily schedule of HIV drugs when you travel, especially when you travel to an unfamiliar destination.

 To make sure you do not miss any of your doses or leave your HIV drugs behind, it helps to travel with brightly colored Post-It or sticky notes.
 Put them on the bathroom mirror, on the dresser top, on your suitcase, on your car keys, on your hotel or motel room key.
 Those flashes of bright color will remind you to take every dose of every one of your medications every day and they will remind you to take your pills with you when you leave.

 While planning ahead how you will stick to your regimen may seem like a hassle, it will make it easier when you are on the road.
+Good planning before you travel can help you relax and enjoy your trip.
 Even if you are on vacation, your HIV drugs still need to keep working!
 So, do not leave home without them!